niell-ion/derail-docs/docs/derail_operation.md

     Do **not** operate the derail device without clearance from the site supervisor.
 Unauthorized use may result in equipment damage or personnel injury.

 1. Obtain clearance from the site supervisor.
-2. Follow WCH derail device operating procedures to **engage or disengage** the derail.
+2. Follow WCH derail device operating procedures to engage or disengage the derail.
-3. Observe the **Derail Light** to confirm correct operational status.
+3. Observe the **status light** to confirm correct operational status.

 !!! tip
     Always visually confirm the derail position in addition to checking the status light.